blackflux/node-tdd/README.md

 Default: `{}`

 Used to define modifiers that can be used in cassettes.
-E.g. this can be used to make encoded response bodies more readable.
+E.g. can be used to make encoded response bodies more readable.
-See tests for how to use this in more detail.
+See tests for how to use in detail.

 #### fixtureFolder